icub-tech-iit/documentation/mkdocs/tendons_icub/docs/waist_legs.md

 <center>![waist](img\waist\Waist_cable_11.png)</center>
 !!!
 WARNING
-    routing cable 11 is quite simple in process of construction because you don't have yet the upper body mounted atop of the waist BUT become particularly tedious in phase of repair due to the presence of this latter.
-GO TO UPPER [link](#21-chest-back-and-back-pack-covers-dismounting) if you didn't remove the cover above the torso or the back/backpack cover
+    routing cable 11 is quite simple in process of construction because you don't have yet the upper body mounted atop of the waist **<u>BUT</u>** become particularly tedious in phase of repair due to the presence of this latter.
+If you haven't removed the cover above the torso and the back (or backpack cover), please follow this [link](#21-chest-back-and-back-pack-covers-dismounting)